Company Seven.

 Questar Optical System

-This is page 16 from the Questar catalog November 1960 in Company Seven's archives.
+The illustration below is page 16 from a Questar catalog of November 1960 in Company Seven's archives.

 at (right of center) forward to the Secondary Mirror (aluminized spot deposited onto inner surface of the Corrector),